CASP Volunteer Guide

 This section provides guidelines for your volunteer work with CASP.
 If you have questions, feel free to contact the CASP Volunteer Coordinator at volunteering@caspvt.org.

-NOW, AGAIN, WE WELCOME YOU TO CASP!
+WE WELCOME YOU TO CASP!

-Many of you will be working in your own communities, and you can direct questions to your local team leaders.
 For unanswered questions, please write to the CASP Volunteer Coordinator at volunteering@caspvt.org.

 Policy Sign-off